 Make sure your frames are level and spaced evenly so that nothing distracts from your stunning display.
 If you need more help hanging your frames, check out our hanging hacks!

 We hope these interior designer-approved gallery wall tips help you to create the gallery wall of your dreams.
+We also lent some of our expert advice to design the perfect gallery.
 If you have any other questions on getting started or the gallery wall process in general, don’t hesitate to reach out to us!
 We’re looking forward to seeing all the gallery walls you create with our custom frames!

 About The Author

 |Brittany DeMauro is the Creative Director here at CustomPictureFrames.com.
 With a background in creative writing and a passion for all things DIY, you'll find her in the shop crafting content.
 She can always find space for a fun gallery wall and loves discovering new artists to display around her home (in custom frames, of course!)
 When she's not creating content for our brand, she can most likely be found binging shows on Netflix with her two cats.|